ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Finalise-pull-request.md

 ## Merge branches

-Once the code review has been completed, the branches can be merged.
+Once the code review has been completed and approved, the branches can be merged.
 At this stage, any merge conflicts should be resolved.
 This is usually a simple case of choosing which lines to keep from each file.

 If this proves difficult, add someone else onto the assignee list of the pull request.